Docs

 To preview a Text file without leaving DeskTop, double-click the icon or use the File > Open command.
 Use the Esc key to exit the preview.
 Click the Proportional button in the top right or tap the spacebar to toggle to Fixed mode, or vice versa.

-Graphics — FOT/$08, files with ".A2FC" suffix, and:
+Graphics — FOT/$08, PIC ($C1/$0000), files with ".A2FC", ".A2FM", ".A2LC", and ".A2HR" suffixes, and:

-To preview a Graphics file without leaving DeskTop, double-click the icon or use the File > Open command.
-Use the Esc key to exit the preview.
 Tap Space to switch between color and monochrome mode.
 This is only supported on the Apple IIgs, on systems with RGB adapters (e.g. Video 7, AppleColor RGB card, Le Chat Mauve), and some emulators (e.g. MAME, AppleWin, Apple //jse).

-🚧 FUTURE: In v1.3 the Left/Right Arrow keys will show the previous/next file in the directory. △-Left/Right Arrow keys will show the first/last image in the directory.
+The Left/Right Arrow keys will show the previous/next file in the directory. △-Left/Right Arrow keys will show the first/last image in the directory.

 Electric Duet music files — $D5 auxtype $D0E7